Aleister Crowley: United States: 1914–1919

 In December, he moved to New Orleans, his favourite US city, before spending February 1917 with evangelical Christian relatives in Titusville, Florida.
 Returning to New York City, he moved in with artist and A∴A∴ member Leon Engers Kennedy in May, learning of his mother's death.
 After the collapse of The Fatherland, Crowley continued his association with Viereck, who appointed him contributing editor of arts journal The International.
 Crowley used it to promote Thelema, but it soon ceased publication.
 He then moved to the studio apartment of Roddie Minor, who became his partner and Scarlet Woman.
 Through their rituals, which Crowley called "The Amalantrah Workings", he believed that they were contacted by a preternatural entity named Lam.
 The relationship soon ended.

 In 1918, Crowley went on a magical retreat in the wilderness of Esopus Island on the Hudson River in upstate New York.
 Here, he began an adaptation (Note: Crowley did not read Chinese (Redmond 2021); his "translations" of Chinese texts are more properly considered "radical adaptation[s]" of existing translations (Robinson 2017).) of the Tao Te Ching, painted Thelemic slogans on the riverside cliffs, and—he later wrote—experienced past life memories of being Ge Xuan, Pope Alexander VI, Alessandro Cagliostro, and Éliphas Lévi.
 Back in New York City, he moved to Greenwich Village, where he took Leah Hirsig as his lover and next Scarlet Woman.
 He took up painting as a hobby, exhibiting his work at the Greenwich Village Liberal Club and attracting the attention of The Evening World.
 With the financial assistance of sympathetic Freemasons, Crowley revived The Equinox with the first issue of volume III, known as The Blue Equinox.
-He spent mid-1919 on a climbing holiday in Montauk, New York, before returning to London in December.
+He spent mid-1919 on a climbing holiday in Montauk, New York, on Long Island, before returning to London in December.

 Abbey of Thelema: 1920–1923

 Now destitute and back in London, Crowley came under attack from the tabloid John Bull, which labelled him traitorous "scum" for his work with the German war effort; several friends aware of his intelligence work urged him to sue, but he decided not to.
 When he was suffering from asthma, a doctor prescribed him heroin, to which he soon became addicted.
-In January 1920, he moved to Paris, renting a house in Fontainebleau with Leah Hirsig; they were soon joined in a ménage à trois by Ninette Shumway, and also (in living arrangement) by Leah's newborn daughter Anne "Poupée" Leah.
-Crowley had ideas of forming a community of Thelemites, which he called the Abbey of Thelema after the Abbaye de Thélème in François Rabelais' satire Gargantua and Pantagruel.
+In January 1920, he moved to France, renting a house in Fontainebleau with Hirsig; they were soon joined in a ménage à trois by Ninette Shumway, and also (in living arrangement) by Leah's newborn daughter Anne "Poupée" Leah.
+Crowley had ideas of forming a community of Thelemites, which he called the Abbey of Thelema after the Abbaye de Thélème in François Rabelais' Gargantua and Pantagruel.
 After consulting the I Ching, he chose Cefalù in Sicily as a location, and after arriving there, began renting the old Villa Santa Barbara as his Abbey on 2 April.